giellalt/lang-rmg/rmg.md

 ---

 Pronouns
-Pronouns in the Traveller Norwegian language are references to things.
+Pronouns in the Balkan Romani language are references to things.

 * * *